-Becoming a pension millionaire might seem like a pipe dream, but on paper it may be more attainable than you think.
+Retiring with a million pounds in your pension might sound like a distant dream, but with the right strategies it might be more achievable than you think.

-Combining regular and cost-efficient investing with time in the market and tax relief could produce a sizeable sum of money by the time you retire.
+Combining regular, disciplined investing with time in the market and tax relief could produce a sizeable sum of money by the time you retire.
 For example, our analysis shows that a 25-year-old who contributes less than £100 a month into a low-cost self-invested personal pension (SIPP) and gradually increases their contributions over time could hit the million-pound mark after 40 years.

-The government also tops up your pension contributions with tax relief, which means you get an extra £20 paid automatically into your pension for every £80 you invest.
+Additionally, the government tops up your personal pension contributions with tax relief, which means you get an extra £20 added to your pension for every £80 you invest.
 If you’re a higher- or additional-rate taxpayer, you can claim back an extra £20 or £25, respectively, via your annual tax return.

 How much do you need to save?